Dr Rhiannon Jones, Post-Doctoral Researcher, School of Arts:

 So my research really places artistic practice as the primary research methodology and this is supported by the researcher writing by Wesling, practices research by Nelson 2013 and also considers artistic practice about how it offers insight into the way that we address long-term issues and impacts of projects and the art is a social action model whereby art is the mechanism for social engagement and change through participation as proposed by Scholar and Bassett in 2018.

-So for me it's about a process of investigation leading to new insights effectively shared and for me this is absolutely critical about how research bridges the gap and reaches out to society to fulfill a civic duty.
+So for me it's about a process of investigation leading to new insights effectively shared and for me this is absolutely critical about how research bridges the gap and reaches out to society to fulfil a civic duty.
 Slide please.
 So we jump forward a few projects and a few years to 2019 and I'm stood looking at my in-laws old garden shed.

 I was offered it as an additional storage space for my large art studio which somehow had already started to reach capacity.
 I started to think about the materiality of a shed, how it is a familiar space it's non-threatening, it's a space for curiosity for storage and for depositing things.
 So what could shed stand.
 For so for me it became an acronym for social higher education depot.
 Social because I was interested in the shed as a potential space for social interaction.
 Higher Education well i was now working as a post-doc researcher at the University of Derby thinking again about what HE means to me and depot because I was thinking about spaces whether they're large or small and the power that a depot could have as a place for knowledge exchange.
 So that's how social higher education depot or S.H.E.D came into existence.